-Model calculations of the SLDs assuming voids being filled with ligands or solvent for all layers; the resulting values are tabulated, and NR data with fits and resulting SLD profiles are shown for a dilute sample of FF5 as well as for larger magnetic fields applied (PDF)
+The supporting information contain the model calculations of the SLDs assuming voids being filled with ligands or solvent for all layers.
+The resulting values are tabulated and NR data with fits and resulting SLD profiles are shown for a dilute sample of FF5 as well as for larger magnetic fields applied.